-5. Take The Time To Explore Your Partner's Interests
+Take The Time To Explore Your Partner's Interests

 Putting in the effort to really know and understand your partner is important during the first year of your relationship.
 "Take the time to get to know what your partner is interested in even if it's something you're not," Daniels says.
 "You want them to feel like you are putting in the effort and that you care."
 You don't have to pretend that you like a certain band or activity in order to get closer together.
 It's not about that.
 It's about being curious about your partner and making them feel like their interests matter to you.

-6. Create A Daily Ritual Where You Find Time To Connect
+Create A Daily Ritual Where You Find Time To Connect

 Heidi McBain, MA, tells Bustle.
 "Just sitting down for a meal together or talking on the phone about your day can help you feel closer to one another."
 According to her, spending time together every day can make a huge difference in the quality of your relationship long-term.